Janes Aviation: Janes Aviation (2006-2010)

 Andy Janes now without any connection to the failed Emerald Airways re-formed his original company Janes Aviation Limited in October 2006.

 On 28 April 2008 the airline was granted a Type A Operating Licence from the United Kingdom Civil Aviation Authority.
-The airline also hold an Air Operators Certificate No. 2318 to operate the Hawker Siddeley 748.
+The airline also held an Air Operators Certificate No. 2318 to operate the Hawker Siddeley 748.

 Fleet

 The Janes Aviation fleet at May 2008 was: